lfabbri98/AmorphSC/README.md

 ### in_out.py

 This is a file that contains functions dedicated to input and output.
-They are built on instruments I used in lab.
-However, it is very simple if ones would like to use different instruments.
-It's enough to modify the part in which column names are given since output files from different intruments will be different.
-Anyway, using input functions written by me is not mandatory!
+For example with **import_file** it is possible to import more than one file per time with the same prefix and path.
 Here you can also find functions called **s** that can print any number in scientific notation.

 ### CV.py